Samsung/TizenRT/os/fs/smartfs/README.txt

   Journaling - the 'j' in jSmartFS
   ================================

-  One of the most significant addition proposed in the design of jSmartFS is the journaling layer.
-Though it is implemented along with the Block Device Driver layer itself, it acts as a middleman between the Block Device ioctls and the HAL by logging an entry corresponding to any change to the flash memory.
+  One of the most significant addition proposed in the new design of jSmartFS is the journaling layer.
+Although it is implemented along with the Block Device Driver layer itself, it acts as a middleman between the Block Device ioctls and the HAL by logging an entry corresponding to any change to the flash memory.

   We track commit and release operations which provide sector level journaling also erase operations which provide block level journaling.
-Any of these operations, before causing any change to flash content, gets a journal entry created in the designated journal area which is reserved at the end of the flash partition.
+Any of these operations, before causing a change to flash content, has its journal entry created in the designated journal area which is reserved at the end of the flash partition.
 This is called a "Check-in" journal entry.
 The operation then proceeds to make the change and its completion is marked by another